Goler T. Butcher

-Goler Teal Butcher (July 13, 1925 – June 9, 1993) was a lawyer, scholar, advocate, and professor in the field of international law.
+Goler Teal Butcher (July 13, 1925 – June 9, 1993) was a lawyer, scholar, advocate, and professor of international law.

 Early life and education

 Butcher was born in Philadelphia, Pennsylvania.
-She graduated from the University of Pennsylvania, with a BA in 1946.
+She graduated from the University of Pennsylvania with a BA in 1946.
 She was a member of Phi Beta Kappa at Penn.
-She earned law degrees at Howard University School of Law in 1957, and an LLM at the University of Pennsylvania in 1958, with a thesis titled "The Choice of Law Rules Applied to International Sales Transactions".
+She earned a law degree at Howard University School of Law in 1957, and an LLM at the University of Pennsylvania in 1958, with a thesis titled "The Choice of Law Rules Applied to International Sales Transactions".
 At Howard she was editor-in-chief of the school's law review.

 Career

-Butcher's long term teaching post was at Howard University School of Law, where she created the Goler Teal Butcher Award to attract students in international law to the university.
+Butcher's long-term teaching post was at Howard University School of Law, where she created the Goler Teal Butcher Award to attract students in international law to the university.

 Butcher's public work began in 1963 as attorney at the Office of the Legal Advisor, Department of State.
-From 1971-1974, she was a consultant to the House Foreign Affairs Committee's Subcommittee on Africa.
+From 1971 to 1974, she was a consultant to the House Foreign Affairs Committee's Subcommittee on Africa.
 She also served as Assistant Administrator for Africa, Agency for International Development under the Carter Administration, and head of the Clinton Transition Team for the Agency of International Development in 1992.

 At the forefront of Butcher's human rights advocacy was her passion for ending global hunger and apartheid in South Africa.
 Butcher's advocacy of the right to freedom from hunger, specifically "starvation, chronic hunger, malnutrition," always followed by encouraging the privileged world to act on their duty to help in ending hunger.
 She recognized "[h]unger is not a mere matter of geography or of distribution of food.
 It relates to powerlessness, financial, economic and political powerlessness of individuals and social classes within nations and within the international community."